About Amy

 I graduated from the BCCET in 2006 as an Equine Sports Therapist and have never looked back!

-I have taken numerous continuing education courses to further my knowledge in modalities like cranial sacral therapy, acupressure, BodyTalk, Equine Assisted Learning, saddle fitting, nutrition and herbs, NKT
+I have taken numerous continuing education courses to further my knowledge in modalities like cranial sacral therapy, acupressure, BodyTalk, Equine Assisted Learning, saddle fitting, nutrition and herbs, NKT Therapy and Equine Kinesiology Taping.

-Therapy and most recently Equine Kinesiology Taping.
 As a rider, I have worked on various ranches, pastures and feedlots.
 I have also worked with reputable trainers that excel in horsemanship, centered riding, cutting, and working cow horse.
 I love working cows but also have a strong desire to improve my riding skills and develop a well connected ride on my horses.

-A foundation based on education
+A foundation based on education.

 NKT is an application of Motor Control Therapy, neuroscience, and functional anatomy that allows the practitioner to figure out the cause of faulty movement patterns in the brain’s Motor Control Centre.
 NKT has a set of protocols that allows the practitioner to determine which muscles are not working properly and which ones are over compensating.
 Specific release techniques and corrective exercises can help to restore proper function and re-program the Motor Control Centre.